Chitragupta temple, Kanchipuram

 Chitragupta temple is a Hindu temple located in Nellukara Street Kanchipuram in the South Indian state of Tamil Nadu.
-It is one of the rare temples of the Hindu deity Chitragupta, considered to the assistant of Yama, the Hindu god of death.
+It is one of the rare temples of the Hindu deity Chitragupta, considered to be the assistant of Yama, the Hindu god of death.
 Chitragupta is believed to have emerged from a painting and set as the accountant of good and bad deeds of human beings by Brahma.
 The temple has a three-tiered Rajagopuram (gateway tower) and a single precinct around the sanctum.

-The present masonry structure was built during the Chola dynasty in the 9th century, while later expansions are attributed to various others.
+The present masonry structure was built during the Chola dynasty in the 9th century CE, while later expansions are attributed to various others.
 The temple is maintained and administered by the Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.
 The major festival celebrated in the temple in Chitra Pournami during April.
 The temple is one of the most prominent tourist attractions in the city.

 Legend

 As per Hindu legend, Shiva, the Hindu god of destruction was discussing with his wife Parvathi about maintaining Dharma amidst all human beings in earth and maintaining good account of their deeds.
 He felt that he wanted to have someone to have a close watch on the people to prevent them from indulging in crime and involving themselves in good deeds.
 Shiva drew a picture in a gold plate - Parvathi was impressed and wanted Shiva to detail it.
 The picture turned into a deity by the divine grace of Shiva and Parvathi.
 Shiva entrusted the duty of maintaining the account of deeds of all human beings in earth.
-He came to be known as Chitraguptha as he was derived from a Chitra (piture) and Gupta (accountant).
+He came to be known as Chitragupta as he was derived from a Chitra (picture) and Gupta (with secrecy).
 He was set as the accountant of Yama, who is the Hindu deity of death.

 As per another legend, Brihaspati, the Guru of planetary deities had a disagreement with Indra, the king of celestial deities.
 On account of the confrontation, Brihaspati discontinued his advocacy to Indra.
 At a later point, Indra realized his mistakes and patched up with his Guru.
 To expiate himself from the sins created, he started on a pilgrimage and reached the place to find a Linga.
 He constructed a temple in the place and golden lotuses started appearing in the nearby temple tank.
 The day was Chitra Pournami.

 A third legend states that Indra prayed to Shiva to have a child, but as per the divine wish, his wife Indrani was not supposed have any progeny.
 Shiva directed Kamadhenu, the holy cow to give birth to a child.
 Shiva later entrusted the child to Indra and Indrani, who later brought him up as Chitragupta.